 The Company's contracts with customers may include commitments to transfer multiple products and services to a customer.
 Determining whether products and services are considered distinct performance obligations that should be accounted for separately versus together may require significant judgment.
-When hardware, software and services are sold in various combinations, judgment is required to determine whether each performance obligation is considered distinct and accounted for separately, or not distinct and accounted for together with other performance obligations.
+When hardware, software and services are sold in various combinations, judgment is required to determine whether each performance obligation is considered distinct and accounted for together with other performance obligations.